 Join the National Eye Health Education Program (NEHEP) and encourage people at higher risk for glaucoma to make a resolution for healthy vision this new year.

-Are you a health or community professional?
-Learn how you are well-positioned to encourage people to take steps to protect their vision in this fact sheet for health and community professionals.
+Learn how you are well-positioned to encourage people to take steps to protect their vision in this fact sheet for community and health professionals.
 Help spread the word about glaucoma with our latest educational resources.
 Additional materials can be found on the Glaucoma Education Program page.